matomo-org/plugin-LoginLdap/README.md

 To start using LoginLdap, follow these steps:

 1. Login as a superuser
+2. On the _Manage > Marketplace_ admin page, install the LoginLdap plugin
-2. On the _Manager > Plugins_ admin page, enable the LoginLdap plugin
+3. On the _Manage > Plugins_ admin page, enable the LoginLdap plugin
-3. Navigate to the _Settings > LDAP_ page
+4. Navigate to the _Settings > LDAP_ page
-4. Enter and save settings for your LDAP servers
+5. Enter and save settings for your LDAP servers

    _Note: You can test your servers by entering something into the 'Required User Group' and clicking the test link that appears.
    An error message will display if LoginLdap cannot connect to the LDAP server._

-5. You can now login with LDAP cedentials.
+6. You can now login with LDAP cedentials.

 _**Note:** LDAP users are not synchronized with Piwik until they are first logged in.
 This means you cannot access a token auth for an LDAP user until the user is synchronized.
 If you use the default LoginLdap configuration, you can synchronize all of your LDAP users at once using the `./console loginldap:synchronize-users` command._